-Brummer & Partners typically holds a minority stake and has board representation in the Sub-Investment Managers, and the long-term partnership enables us to proactively provide support and initiate discussions on topics of interest, both on the investment strategy and the portfolio holding level.
+Brummer & Partners typically holds a minority stake and has board, or similar function, representation in the investment teams, and the long-term partnership enables us to proactively provide support and initiate discussions on topics of interest, both on the investment strategy and the portfolio holding level.
 BMS's investment team performs continuous monitoring of risk and performance of the various investment strategies, and independent risk control is provided by the Brummer & Partners' Risk team.
-The group's Sustainability team advises BMS and the Sub-Investment Managers on policy development, sustainable finance regulation, ESG integration practices (including data and research), stewardship (including proxy voting and engagement, reporting and communication, as well as education and training.
-Potential structural issues, as well as solutions, are discussed with the Sub-Investment Managers, including engagement on sustainability related risks and opportunities to ensure alignment of responsible investment practices.
+The group's Sustainability team advises BMS, and the investment teams on policy development, sustainable finance regulation, ESG integration practices (including data and research), stewardship (including proxy voting and engagement), reporting and communication, as well as education and training.
+Potential structural issues, as well as solutions, are discussed with the investment teams, including engagement on sustainability related risks and opportunities to ensure alignment of responsible investment practices.

-BMS and the Sub-Investment Managers in the group are signatories to the United Nations supported Principles for Responsible Investment ("PRI") and have a member on its Hedge Fund Advisory Committee through its parent, Brummer & Partners.
+BMS and the investment teams in the group are signatories to the United Nations supported Principles for Responsible Investment ("PRI") and have a member on its Hedge Fund Advisory Committee through its parent, Brummer & Partners.

 Brummer & Partners is one of the 14 founding members of the Standards Board for Alternative Investments ("SBAI"), an industry initiative where asset owners and asset managers come together to develop best practice standards for the alternative investment industry, including on responsible investment.
 The standards form a governance framework for transparency, integrity and business ethics and complement applicable laws and regulations.
-BMS and the Sub-Investment Managers in the group are SBAI signatories and report to SBAI annually on a comply or explain basis.

-BMS and the Sub-Investment Managers are also members of the Alternative Investment Management Association ("AIMA"), an industry initiative that develops best practice standards and educational guides to promote the alternative investment industry and enhance a wider understanding of its function.
+BMS and the investment teams in the group are SBAI signatories and report to SBAI annually on a comply or explain basis.
+BMS and the investment teams are also members of the Alternative Investment Management Association ("AIMA"), an industry initiative that develops best practice standards and educational guides to promote the alternative investment industry and enhance a wider understanding of its function.